vrodriguezf/mlr/doc/knitted/tutorial/resample.md

 ### k-fold cross-validation

-The data set is partitioned into *k* subsets of (nearly) equal size.
+The data set is partitioned into *k* subsets of (approximately) equal size.
-In the *i*-th step of the *k* iterations the *i*-th subset is used as a test set, while the remaining parts form the training set.
+In the *i*-th step of the *k* iterations, the *i*-th subset is used as for testing, while the union of the remaining parts forms the training set.

 ```splus